BEAST-Fitting/beast/docs/workflow.rst

   .. code-block:: console

-     $ python -m beast.tools.run.create_physicsmodel --nsubs=5
+     $ python -m beast.tools.run.create_physicsmodel beast_settings.txt --nsubs=5

 If you're running the BEAST on a survey in which different fields have different filters, you may wish to save time by creating a master grid with all possible filters and just copying out the subset of filters you need for each field.
-To do this, create a `datamodel.py` file with all relevant filters listed in `filters` and `basefilters`, and run `create_physicsmodel` as above.
+To do this, create a `beast_settings.txt` file with all relevant filters listed in `filters` and `basefilters`, and run `create_physicsmodel` as above.
 Then use `remove_filters` to create each modified grid.
 The list of filters to remove will be determined by what's present in the input catalog file.
 If you're using